jamjarlabs/JamJar/docs/architecture/ECS/systems.md

 ## Messages

-All systems are [Subscribers], meaning that they can receive messages, alongside this all systems store a reference to a [Message Bus] which allows them to send messages.
+All systems are [Listeners], meaning that they can receive messages, alongside this all systems store a reference to a [Message Bus] which allows them to send messages.

 Systems can override the `OnMessage` method to handle messages, the base system includes basic handling already which